Roy Williams (basketball coach): 2005–08

 After winning the championship, the team's top seven scorers all left, either via graduation or opting to go to the NBA early.
 Despite the loss of talent, the Tar Heels proved to be surprisingly successful in 2005–06, in part due to freshman Tyler Hansbrough.
 Williams was named Coach of the Year for his ability to turn around such a new team to such a high level of success.

 Williams quickly reloaded the team with top talent, bringing in recruits like Brandan Wright, Ty Lawson, Wayne Ellington, and Deon Thompson.
 On December 9, 2006, Williams won his 500th game with a 94–69 win over High Point.
 The 2006–07 team tied as ACC regular season champions, earning the tiebreak over the Virginia Cavaliers.
 With the #1 seed, the Tar Heels won the ACC tournament.
 After earning a #1 seed in the East Region in the 2007 NCAA Tournament, Williams' team won its first-round game against Eastern Kentucky Colonels 86–65 and its second against Michigan State 81–67.
-North Carolina then defeated the USC Trojans 74–64 to advance to the Elite Eight.
-On March 24, 2007, North Carolina fell to the Georgetown Hoyas in overtime in the East Regional, ending its post-season run.
+Chapel Hill then defeated the USC Trojans 74–64 to advance to the Elite Eight.
+On March 24, 2007, Chapel Hill fell to the Georgetown Hoyas in overtime in the East Regional, ending its post-season run.
 Following the 2006–2007 season, Williams announced on July 18, 2007, that he had vertigo, a condition that occasionally forces him to sit down suddenly during games.

 The 2007–08 season was just as successful, culminating in another ACC regular season and tournament championship.
 Williams led the Tar Heels to a school-record 36 wins, the #1 overall ranking in the final AP poll, a #1 seed in the East Region of the tournament, the tournament's overall #1 seed, and the 2008 Final Four.
 The Tar Heels' run ended with an 84–66 loss in the Final Four to Kansas, Williams' former team.
 Two days after the defeat, he attended the tournament final between Kansas and Memphis, sporting a Jayhawk sticker on his shirt.